By Dr. Ryan Trueman, BSc, DC

-One tissue that is also strained through shoulder dysfunction and poor swing mechanics are those on the inside of your elbow.
-A lot of people are aware of Tennis Elbow but are unaware of it’s annoying brother, Golfer’s Elbow.
-This is a strain of the deceleration and eccentric control muscles/tissues in the elbow and are amplified by poor shoulder function.
+One tissue that is also strained through shoulder dysfunction and poor swing mechanics is those on the inside of your elbow.
+A lot of people are aware of Tennis Elbow but are unaware of its annoying brother, Golfer’s Elbow.
+This is a strain of the deceleration and eccentric control muscles/tissues in the elbow and is amplified by poor shoulder function.

 Much like the low back mentioned above, it comes down to figuring out your dysfunctional movement pattern.
 The mechanics of the shoulder are complicated and can be linked to anything from hip mechanics to wrist mobility.
-The same tools mentioned above can be used in this case, but I find Instrument Assisted Soft Tissue Mobilizations (Graston) and dry needling acupuncture to be very effective for Golfer’s elbow!
+The same tools mentioned above can be used in this case, but I find instrument-assisted soft Tissue Mobilization (Graston) and dry-needling acupuncture to be very effective for the Golfer’s elbow!

-Your daily postures and activities are like a cast in which your body adapts to.
+Your daily postures and activities are like a cast to which your body adapts.
 The longer you spend in a certain position the more your body will adapt to being in that position.
 If tightening your pecs and traps helps you look at your computer all day at work without wasting a lot of energy, your body will make that change.
-If we can break these changes that interfere with your athletic movements, we can provide you with a safer, healthier and hopefully even better golf game.
+If we can break these changes that interfere with your athletic movements, we can provide you with a safer, healthier, and hopefully even better golf game.